PyLaboThap/LaboThapPy/docs/source/documentation/component/heat_exchanger/heat_exchanger_models/hex_csteff_disc.rst

 -----------

 - Counterflow geometry.
-- User-specified constant effectiveness :math:`\varepsilon`,
+- User-specified maximum effectiveness :math:`\varepsilon`,
   with :math:`0 < \varepsilon \le 1`.
-- Ideal outlet enthalpies computed using the ideal counterflow limit.
+- Ideal outlet enthalpies computed using an iterative method for internal pinching (a solving method could be employed but proved to be slower for efficient heat exchangers).
 - No heat losses to the environment.
-- No pressure drop inside the heat exchanger.
+- Pressure drop equally distributed along the heat exchanger discretizations.

 .. autoclass:: component.heat_exchanger.hex_csteff_disc.HexCstEffDisc